 Starting a new report opens a blank page.
 The report receives a temporary name until you save it.
 A custom report must contain at least one widget before it can be saved.

-Create a new widget
+Creating a new widget

-To create a new widget that starts from a raw dataset, select the Create new widget option.
 The first step is to select a data source.
 The following sources are available:

-- Activities
+Activities

-- Candidate details
+Candidate details

-Job details dataset
+Job details

 - Full job coverage: unlike other datasets (Activities, Candidates, Requisitions), which only surface jobs where related records exist, this dataset lists every job in the account — making it a reliable basis for job-level metrics regardless of activity